Khaing-su-wai/miit_fdp/README.md

 ![Capture10](https://user-images.githubusercontent.com/123365828/214833646-baf40924-1a6e-4338-bd46-25a7e8c4577b.PNG)

-At the instance where both the inputs a and b are 0. a | b should output 0, which when ANDed with c, should give an output y of 0.
-The output y thus should hold the value 0.
-Instead,it holds the value 1 .
-But due to the blocking statements in the rtl code, x actually holds a the value of a OR b from the previous clock, hence giving us an incorrect output.
+a | b should produce 0 when both inputs a and b are 0, which, when ANDed with c, should produce an output y of 0.
+Thus, the output y ought to have the number 0.
+It currently has the value 1, though.
+However, x really holds the value of an OR b from the preceding clock because to the blocking statements in the rtl function, giving us an inaccurate output.

 The netlist representation on synthesis yields

 ![Capture11](https://user-images.githubusercontent.com/123365828/214834249-b0a9c473-6365-4642-896f-112dc877a3da.PNG)

-The synthesizer does not see the sensitivity list rather the functionality of the RTL design.Hence,the netlist representation does not include any latches to hold delayed values pertaining to the previous cycle.
-It only includes an OR 2 AND gate.
+The RTL design's functionality is what the synthesizer sees instead of the sensitivity list.
+As a result, there are no latches in the netlist representation to store delayed values from the preceding cycle.
+There is simply an OR 2 AND gate present.

 iverilog ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v blocking_caveat_net.v tb_blocking_caveat.v